 Choosing and preparing the site for your shed is a crucial step in the shed building process and can help keep your shed in prime condition.

-A site with good drainage is important, particularly for hay sheds and sheep yard covers.
+A site with good drainage is important, particularly for hay sheds, grain sheds and yard covers.

 For hay sheds we recommend building the shed up on a gravel pad to ensure drainage away from the shed.
 The site should also have good machinery and vehicle access.